 Understanding this relationship could yield deeper insight into the operational performance of the reconstructed channels.
-Another important avenue concerns the impact of state preparation and measurement errors on the protocol.
+Another important avenue concerns the impact of SPAM errors on the protocol.
 Since these errors remain a dominant source of inaccuracy in current quantum platforms~\cite{yu2025efficient}, studying how they affect our method—and developing strategies to mitigate them—will be essential for advancing the robustness and applicability of this framework in real-world experiments.
 In this regard, it may be possible to adapt techniques that have been successfully employed within the shadow-tomography formalism, such as robust shadow estimation~\cite{chen2021robust} and probabilistic error cancellation~\cite{temme2017error,jnane2024quantum}, to our setting.
 These approaches could provide a path toward mitigating SPAM-induced biases without requiring significant changes to the protocol.
 However, the precise adaptation of these techniques to our protocol goes beyond the scope of the present work and is left for future investigation.